 React Native Setup in Late 2021

 React Native is a leading, cross-platform, declarative UI framework with hot reloading.
-If you want to make mobile apps, along with Flutter it is one of my top recommendations.
+If you want to make mobile apps, it, along with Flutter, is one of my top recommendations.

-Here I describe a set of basic, effective libraries that will work in wide variety of cases.
-I won't go into as much detail as my previous article, but a lot of these kind of details age poorly anyway.
+Here, I describe a set of basic, effective libraries that will work in a wide variety of cases.
+I won't go into as much detail as in my previous article, but many of these kinds of details age poorly anyway.

 Navigation